SophiaG20/Reading-Notes102/readind02.md

 #Text Editor some thoughts from SophiaG20

-### -From friends I have heard them be choosy about text editor based on what they are trying to d
+### -From friends, I have heard them be choosy about text editor based on what they are trying to accomplish
-### -I do not have dyslexia but I want to choose a text editor that is dyslexia friendly because all the males in my family have it
+### -I do not have dyslexia, but I want to choose a text editor that is dyslexia friendly because all the males in my family have it
-### -Text editors can bring you from run of the mill junior dev to intermediate
+### -Text editors can bring you from run-of-the-mill junior dev to intermediate